Force over Distance: Chapter 18

 Young paired an equivocal hand gesture with a skeptical expression.

 “That doesn’t make much sense to me.”
-The AI crossed its arms and frowned at them.
+The AI frowned at them.

 “Yeah, well, me neither,” Rush muttered.
-“Anyway, y’can’t just come in here right now.
+“Anyway, y’can’t jus’ come in here right now.
 We’re not done.
-Your politeness index is in the basement.
-You’ve gotta bring that up if you expect me to fuckin’ converse with you.”
+Your politeness index’s in the basement.
+You’ll bring tha’ up if y’wanna be fuckin’ conversed with.”

 “You aren’t thinking clearly,” the AI said.
 “Stop letting Colonel Young interrogate you.”